 - Apply warm or cool packs.
 Use of heat or cold, or alternating use of the two, may lessen your limb sensations.

 - Establish good sleep hygiene.
-Fatigue tends to worsen symptoms of RLS/WED, so it's important that you practice good sleep hygiene.
-Ideally, have a cool, quiet, comfortable sleeping environment; go to bed and rise at the same time daily; and get adequate sleep.
+Fatigue tends to worsen symptoms of RLS, so it's important that you practice good sleep hygiene.
+Ideally, have a cool, quiet, comfortable sleeping environment; go to bed and rise at the same time daily; and get at least seven hours of sleep nightly.

 - Exercise.
-Getting moderate, regular exercise may relieve symptoms of RLS/WED, but overdoing it or working out too late in the day may intensify symptoms.
+Getting moderate, regular exercise may relieve symptoms of RLS, but overdoing it or working out too late in the day may intensify symptoms.

 - Avoid caffeine.
 Sometimes cutting back on caffeine may help restless legs.
-Try to avoid caffeine-containing products, including chocolate and caffeinated beverages, such as coffee, tea and soft drinks, for a few weeks to see if this helps.
+Try to avoid caffeine-containing products, including chocolate, coffee, tea and soft drinks, for a few weeks to see if this helps.

 Coping and support

-RLS/WED is generally a lifelong condition.
-Living with RLS/WED involves developing coping strategies that work for you, such as:
+RLS is generally a lifelong condition.
+Living with RLS involves developing coping strategies that work for you, such as:

 - Don't resist your need for movement.
 If you attempt to suppress the urge to move, you may find that your symptoms worsen.

 - Keep a sleep diary.
-Keep track of the medications and strategies that help or hinder your battle with RLS/WED, and share this information with your doctor.
+Keep track of the medications and strategies that help or hinder your battle with RLS, and share this information with your doctor.

 - Stretch and massage.
 Begin and end your day with stretching exercises or gentle massage.

 - Seek help.
-Support groups bring together family members and people with RLS/WED.
+Support groups bring together family members and people with RLS.
 By participating in a group, your insights not only can help you but also may help someone else.

 Preparing for an appointment